-Governors work in collaboration with the Academy Head and staff to monitor five specific areas (Portfolios) of the academy - Safeguarding, Achievement, Curriculum, Community and Finance.
+Governors work in collaboration with the Academy Head and staff to monitor five specific areas (Portfolios) of the academy - First Class, Inclusive, Collaborative and Forward-thinking.
 The responsibility for monitoring each Portfolio is allocated to one Governor and, through agreed monitoring activities, the Portfolio Holder gains evidence at first hand of what happens in that area of the academy.
 Monitoring mainly involves talking to children and staff, visiting classrooms to see learning in action, and examining children’s work books and other documentary material.
 Governors also take the opportunity to talk with families at Parents’ Evenings.
-The current COVID-19 restrictions mean that Governors are not able to visit the academy during the school day, however they continue to monitor by remote means (email, phone, virtual meetings).

 Across the Trust, Academy Council Governors are invited to represent Portfolio Holders at Trust Board Committee meetings and work in collaboration with other Academy Councils to support the improvement, development and success of each academy in the Kite Academy Trust.
 Training opportunities for Governors are provided by the Kite Academy Trust.

 For statutory Governor information and meeting attendance for the 2020-21 academic year, please click here.